 In this post you’re going to discover some of the most powerful link building tools available for serious link builders.
 Whether you’re a lone wolf blogger or work with a team at an agency or as part of an in house team you will find this list valuable.

-This post is a follow up on my post from February about white hat link building strategies for 2013 (if you haven’t read it I suggest you do, I’m sure you’ll find some strategies or tactics that will help you).
+This post is a follow up on my post from February about white hat link building strategies (if you haven’t read it I suggest you do, I’m sure you’ll find some strategies or tactics that will help you).

 If you’re come here looking for some automated crap-link firing link building tool then you won’t find what you’re looking for, so you can either go and fire some more crap links to your website and wait for Google to kick you in the teeth or you can check out these tools that you should be using.